ldraney/az-trial-infra/README.md

 ├── .github/
 │   ├── workflows/
 │   │   ├── create-resource-group.yml       # Creates a new resource group
-│   │   ├── deploy-modules.yml             # Deploys modules to a resource group
+│   │   ├── deploy-modules.yml             # Deploys modules to a resource group (rg)
+│   │   ├── deploy-env.yml                 # Deploy a complete environment configuration to a env-named rg (dev, stag, prod, etc.)
 │   │   ├── delete-resource-group.yml      # Deletes a resource group
 │   │   ├── delete-modules.yml             # Deletes specific resources from a group
 ├── modules/